michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 3.8.0 =
+- Added a new factory class to build forms for taxonomy terms.

 = 3.7.14 - 2016/04/20 =
 - Fixed a compatibility issue with WordPress 4.5 that taxonomy form fields were not displayed in the term editing page.